imanebelhaj/chatbot/README.md

 ```

 #### Create a `.env` file for API keys:
+Generate your API key by visiting OpenRouter API keys page.
 In the backend directory, create a `.env` file and add your OpenRouter API key:
 ```sh
 KEY=your_api_key_here